aarnt/qtgzmanager/README.md

 **QTGZManager** is a Qt based GUI front end to the Slackware's pkgtool package manager.
-It consists of a lxqt-sudo clone called [qtgzmanager-sudo](https://github.com/aarnt/qtgzmanager/tree/master/sudo) used to gain root privileges and a package browser application used to search, install, remove, update and downgrade packages.
+It consists of a lxqt-sudo clone called [qtgzmanager-sudo](https://github.com/aarnt/qtgzmanager/tree/master/sudo) used to gain root privileges and a package browser application used to search, install, remove, upgrade and downgrade packages.

 You can read [INSTALL](https://github.com/aarnt/qtgzmanager/blob/master/INSTALL) for compiling instructions.